leouieda/tesseroids/doc/citation.rst

 However, please also cite the reference above reference.

-For example. if you want to mention that you used the 1.1.1 version, you can go to :ref:`releases` and get the DOI link for that version.
+For example. if you want to mention that you used the 1.1.1 version, you can go to :ref:`the Releases page <releases>` of the documentation and get the DOI link for that version.
 This link will not be broken, even if I move the site somewhere else.

 You can also cite the specific version instead of just providing the link.